OpenAI

 To generate an Admin key, please generate a key or use an existing one from the Admin keys page.
 Use the Admin key to configure the OpenAI integration.

-Among the configuration options for the OpenAI integration, the following settings are particularly relevant: "Initial interval" and "Bucket width".
+Among the configuration options for the OpenAI integration, the following settings are particularly relevant: "Initial interval", "Bucket width" and "Finalization grace period" for usage metrics, and "Initial interval" and "Interval" for audit logs.

 A "bucket" refers to a time interval where OpenAI usage data is grouped together for reporting purposes.
 For example, with a 1-minute bucket width, usage metrics are aggregated minute by minute.
 With a 1-hour bucket width, all activity during that hour is consolidated into a single bucket.
 The bucket width determines your data's granularity and level of detail in your usage reporting.